esphome/esphome-docs/components/web_server.rst

     :keywords: web server, http, REST API

-The ``web_server`` component creates a simple web server on the node that can be accessed through any browser and a simple `REST API`_.
+The ``web_server`` component creates a simple web server on the node that can be accessed through any browser and a simple :ref:`api-rest`.
 Please note that enabling this component will take up *a lot* of memory and can lead to problems, especially on the ESP8266.

 To navigate to the web server in your browser, either use the IP address of the node or